-Detail events of the case.
+Detail pertinent events of the case.
+Provide actual times in report to help establish a time line of events.
 Explain how you were able to provide physiological support to the patient during the anesthesia period.
-Explain any problems encountered by the patient and how you analyzed them and responded to the patient's needs.
+Explain any problems encountered by the patient or equipment, how you analyzed the situation and responded with a solution.